katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 type Adder func(int, int) int
 ```

-You can think about it as a interface (but it is not the same thing).
+You can think about it as an interface (but it is not the same thing).
 Any function that matches the signature will be acceptable as being of
 the type **Adder**: